UmutCosk/AutoConcedeBot_LoR/README.md

 Setup:
 1) Set your resolution in the script
 2) Set the boolean "first_winning_account" to True or vice verca for the second account
 3) Start script.
 Bot starts in 5 seconds.
-Make sure that your LoR Client is on screen
+Make sure that your LoR Client is now visible on fullscreen!

 Note: